USEPA/workshops/_posts/2015-01-14-01-Introduction.md

 2. Take a few minutes to look around RStudio.
 Find the Console Pane.
 Find Global and Project Options (hint: look in Tools).
 Look at the Environment, History Pane.
 Look at the Files, Plots, Packages ... pane.

 3. Create a new project.
-Name is "gedr_workshop".
+Name it "gedr_workshop".
 We will use this for the rest of the workshop.

 4. Create a new "R Script"" in the Source Pane, save that file into your newly created project and name it "lesson1.R".

 5. Download [Lesson 1 R Code](/introR/rmd_posts/2015-01-14-01-Introduction.R) and save it to your project.

 ##Using functions
-R is built off of functions and most of everything you do will use a function.
+R is built off of functions and most of everything you do uses a function.

 The basic syntax of function follows the form: `function_name(arg1, arg2, ...)`.
 With the base install, you will gain access to many.
 For instance: